The 10 Most Boring Places In South Dakota For 2026

 Just like in all U.S. States, there are definitely some boring places within South Dakota’s’ borders.
 You know the places where everyone has an AARP card and the most exciting thing they do all day is post a picture of their grandchild on Facebook.

-Like Winner, for instance.
+Like Fort Pierre, for instance.
 In our latest analysis, we found that this city was the most boring city in all of Oklahoma according to Saturday Night Science.
-But don’t feel bad if you’re a resident of Winner.
+But don’t feel bad if you’re a resident of Fort Pierre.
 There are plenty of other boring, lackluster places in South Dakota as well.

 Here they are.
 Try not to jump out of your seat with excitement.